 The Town establishes its General Fund budget in accordance with the provisions of its Charter and the Connecticut General Statutes.
-The budget is adopted in accordance with accounting principles generally accepted in the United States of America, except that certain on-behalf payments are not recognized for budgetary purposes.
+The budget is adopted in accordance with GAAP, except that certain onbehalf payments are not recognized for budgetary purposes.

 The budget reflected in the financial statements was adopted at the Final Budget Hearing.
 Supplemental appropriations require approval of the Council and Board of Finance in accordance with Charter provisions.
 Transfers and supplemental appropriations were approved during the year in accordance with the provisions of the Town's Charter and the Connecticut General Statutes.